jianguoz/CarND1-Behavioral-Cloning-P3/writeup_template.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, Firstly, I use multiple cameras, I randomly choose one image among ['center', 'left', 'right'] for each line(code line 37-43), I add a correction to 'left' image and substract a correction to 'right'image, where the correction value need to be tuned.
+I also randomly flipped images and angles(model.py code line 49-54) thinking that this would make the data more comprehensive and unbiased.
 For example, here is an image that has then been flipped:
+![alt text][image8]
 ![alt text][image6]
 ![alt text][image7]

-Etc ....
+With flipped images, it looks like the car drive in a opposite direction.

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 12673 number of data points. each data point consists of center, left and right image.
+I then preprocessed this data by randomly choose ['center', 'left', 'right'] image for each image and randomly flip images, note that each time the output are same for each batch size.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was Z as evidenced by 2 I used an adam optimizer so that manually training the learning rate wasn't necessary.